ArshiaSotoode/Health-Odyssey/README.md

 - **⏰ Reminders**: Set reminders to log your weight regularly and stay consistent with your tracking.
 Consistency is key to achieving your goals, and the reminder feature ensures you never miss an entry.

-- **🔒 Secure Data Storage**: Your weight data is securely stored and can be backed up and restored as needed.
-Privacy and security are top priorities, so you can be confident that your information is protected.
+- **🔒 Secure Data Storage**: Your weight data is securely stored locally and can be backed up and restored as needed.
+Privacy and security are top priorities, so you can be confident that your information is private.
 ## 🚀 Getting Started

 ### 🛠️ Installation